MeetYourAI/SociAIConnect/README.md

 ## User Story

-- Users expect Community AI algorithms to provide personalized content recommendations based on their interests and online behavior.
+- Users expect SociAI Connect algorithms to provide personalized content recommendations based on their interests and online behavior.
 They want to discover relevant posts, articles, videos, and products effortlessly.
 - Users appreciate AI tools that help them save time.
 They want to efficiently manage their social media activities, such as scheduling posts, responding to messages, and analyzing performance metrics.
 - Users, particularly social media managers and marketers, seek insights into their content's engagement metrics.
 They want to understand what's working, what's not, and how to improve their online presence.
 - Users want to know more about their audience—demographics, interests, and behaviors.
 This information helps them tailor their content and targeting.